Socialisme ou Barbarie: History

-The group originated in the Trotskyist Fourth International, where Castoriadis and Claude Lefort constituted a Chaulieu–Montal tendency in the French Parti Communiste Internationaliste in 1946.
-Castoriadis had links with the group known as the Johnson–Forest Tendency (a 1945 Trotskyist tendency in the United States associated with Marxist humanist theorists C. L. R. James and Raya Dunayevskaya).
+The group originated in the Trotskyist Fourth International, where Castoriadis and Claude Lefort constituted a Chaulieu–Montal tendency – so called after their pseudonyms "Pierre Chaulieu" (Castoriadis) and "Claude Montal" (Lefort) – in the French Parti Communiste Internationaliste in 1946.
+Castoriadis had links with the group known as the Johnson–Forest Tendency (a 1945–1962 Trotskyist tendency in the United States associated with the Soviet-critical theorists C. L. R. James and Raya Dunayevskaya).

 In 1948, the group experienced their "final disenchantment with Trotskyism", leading them to break away to form Socialisme ou Barbarie, whose journal began appearing in March 1949.
 Castoriadis later said of this period that "the main audience of the group and of the journal was formed by groups of the old, radical left: Bordigists, council communists, some anarchists and some offspring of the German 'left' of the 1920s."

-They developed parallel to, and were in dialogue with, the Johnson–Forest Tendency, which developed as a body of ideas within American Trotskyist organisations.
-One faction of this group later formed Facing Reality.
-The early days also brought debate with Anton Pannekoek and an influx of ex-Bordigists into the group.
+SouB developed parallel to, and were in dialogue with, the Johnson–Forest Tendency, which developed as a body of ideas within American Trotskyist organisations; one faction of this group later formed Facing Reality (1962–1970).
+The early days also brought debate with Anton Pannekoek and an influx of ex-Bordigists (such as Alberto Masó) into the group.

 The group was composed of both intellectuals and workers, and agreed with the idea that the main enemies of society were the bureaucracies which governed modern capitalism.
 They documented and analysed the struggle against that bureaucracy in the group's journal.
 The thirteenth issue (January–March 1954), as an example, was devoted to the East German revolt of June 1953 and the strikes which erupted amongst several sectors of French workers that summer.
 Following from the belief that what the working class was addressing in their daily struggles was the real content of socialism, the intellectuals encouraged the workers in the group to report on every aspect of their working lives.

 Socialisme ou Barbarie was critical of Leninism, rejecting the idea of a revolutionary party, and placing an emphasis on the importance of workers' councils.
 While some members left to form other groups, those remaining became more and more critical of Marxism over time.
 Jean Laplanche, one of the group's founding members, recalls the early days of the organization:

 the atmosphere soon became impossible.
 Castoriadis exerted hegemony over the journal (he wrote the main articles) and his central idea in the mid-1950s was that a third world war was inevitable.
 This was very hard for people in the group to stand: to continue our lives, while thinking there would be an atomic explosion in a few years' time.
 It was an apocalyptic vision.